Back to the blog

 • Sacrifices and compensation

-By understanding the underlying concepts and studying model games, you can add dangerous weapons to your opening repertoire—and have a lot of fun doing it.
+By gaining some awareness and learning from model games, you can incorporate dangerous weapons in your opening repertoire —and have fun away!

 Do you have questions about online classes?